Filip Bainović

-Filip Bainović (Филип Баиновић; born 23 June 1996) is a Serbian professional footballer who plays as a midfielder for Greek Super League club OFI.
+Filip Bainović (Филип Баиновић; born 23 June 1996) is a Serbian professional footballer who plays as a midfielder for Greek Super League 2 club Panionios.

 Club career

 Rad

 Born in Požarevac, Bainović passed youth academy of football club Rad.
 As a member of generation which win the Serbian youth league for the 2014–15 season, Bainović joined the first team in summer 2015.
 He made his Serbian SuperLiga debut on 1 August 2015 in 4–1 home victory over Radnik Surdulica, when he also made an assist for a goal.
 He signed his first three-year professional contract with Rad on 11 September 2015.
 During the season, Bainović capped in the UEFA Youth League.

 Shortly after he became fully pro, Bainović moved on dual registration to the satellite club Žarkovo.
 Playing for reserves, Bainović collected 43 appearances with 9 goals at total, including 37 appearances with 9 goals in the Serbian League Belgrade and 3 matches in the Serbian Cup.
 He also noted 3 games in Belgrade cup against Stepojevac Vaga, Dorćol and Brodarac 1947 after which he won the competition.
 He captained Žarkovo in his second season with the team.

 Returning to the first squad, Bainović scored his first goal for Rad in the Serbian SuperLiga in 1–1 draw to Javor Ivanjica on 4 March 2017 from direct free kick.
 In August 2017, Bainović renewed his contract with Rad until 2020.
 At the beginning of 2018, Bainović moved back to Rad as a loaned player until the end of the 2017–18 Serbian SuperLiga campaign.